nascky/nascky.github.io/README.md

 - Event Management Web Application

 ## Description
-Event Master is a web application designed to enable individuals to find and create, promote and manage events.
-It provides an easy-to-use interface and streamlines the process of searching for events to attend.
-Eventbrite is a popular event management and ticketing platform that allows users to create, manage, and promote events.
+Event Master is a web application designed to enable individuals to find, create and manage events.
+It provides an easy-to-use interface and streamlines the process of searching for events to attend and allows users to easily create, manage, and promote events.

 ## Instructions for using the app locally